 Have you ever wondered why malaria hasn't been defeated yet?
-Come with us on a journey to examine the obstacles eradication efforts have faced and talk about the future of malaria research.
-We will also explore the important role advocacy plays in fighting malaria.
+Kritika takes us on a journey to examine obstacles that eradication efforts have faced, and discuss the future of malaria research.
+She also stresses the important role advocacy plays in fighting malaria.

 Kritika is an undergraduate student at Northeastern University (College of Engineering '20).